 What Are The Most Common Problems For Driving On Icy Roads?

 Snowy or icy roads means reduced traction for vehicles.
 Whether you are a mom or dad heading to work or bringing the kids to school, or whether you are a professional truck driver hauling a load of expensive (or even dangerous) commercial goods…hazardous road conditions can turn an ordinary day into a nightmare of property/vehicle damage, injuries, insurance or licensing problems, and legal problems.

 Once a vehicle loses traction with the road, it become a projectile.
 That can mean sliding into an intersection or off the road.
 It can also mean running into a pedestrian or another vehicle.
 This can lead to being charged by the police and facing court penalties, licensing problems, and insurance increases.

 The charges that can be issued by the police can range wildly from small, minor offences up to serious offences that could result in life-long consequences.
-A conviction could result if a court fine of the thousands of dollars, a suspension of licence, imprisonment, a record of conviction, as well as either having your insurance increased or cancelled.
+A conviction could result if a court fine of the thousands of dollars, a suspension of license, imprisonment, a record of conviction, as well as either having your insurance increased or cancelled.
 Commercial motor vehicle (CMV) drivers could also face loss of employment and difficulty in finding new employment.